 #8 PARADISE BEACH BANTAYAN

-Paradise Beach Bantayan, also known as Sandira Beach, is another one of the best beaches in northern Cebu and a must-see location to add your list of North Cebu beaches to visit.
+Paradise Beach Bantayan, also known as Sandira Beach is a must-see location to add your list of North Cebu beaches to visit.

 From the main hub of Sante Fe, it’s approximately a 15-minute drive or a 45-minute walk to Paradise Beach Cebu.